kenanpelit/nsticky/README.md

 - `nsticky` relies on the `niri` window manager.
 - The daemon requires the `NIRI_SOCKET` environment variable to connect to Niri.
 - The staging feature moves windows to a workspace named "stage".
 Ensure this workspace exists in your Niri configuration, or it will be created automatically when needed.
+- Window IDs can be obtained using `niri msg --json windows`

 ---